luoyi-hi/My-test/README.md

 pip install -r requirements.txt
 ```

-Unzip the downloaded data into the "row_dataset" directory.
+Unzip the downloaded data into the "DataPipeline" directory.
 Then, sequentially use the following commands to generate the traffic data required for model training:

 ```shell
 python DataPipeline/generate_data.py